jeanpauphilet/msPCA/cran-comments.md

 0 errors | 0 warnings | 2 notes

-* This is a maintenance update (v0.4.1) focused on documentation consistency, dependency declarations for examples, and R-side performance improvements.
+* This update includes documentation and package-structure improvements, notably a new worked-example vignette.
 * The package implements the algorithm described in Cory-Wright and Pauphilet (2026) <doi:10.48550/arXiv.2209.14790>.

 ## Changes in this version